-The Combination Pressure Reducing and Check Automatic Control Valve (ACV) is designed to automatically reduce a fluctuating higher upstream pressure to a constant lower downstream pressure, and close drip-tight when downstream pressure becomes greater than upstream pressure.
+The ACV Pressure Reducing Control Valve is designed to automati-cally reduce a fluctuating higher upstream pressure to a constant lower downstream pressure regardless of varying flow rates.
 It is controlled by a normally open, pressure reducing pilot designed to: 1) Open (allowing fluid out of the main valve cover chamber) when downstream pressure is below the adjustable setpoint, and 2) Close (allowing fluid to fill the main valve cover chamber) when downstream pressure is above the adjustable setpoint.
-A decrease in downstream pressure causes the valve to modulate toward an open position, raising downstream pressure.
+A decrease in down-stream pressure causes the valve to modulate toward an open posi-tion, raising downstream pressure.
 An increase in downstream pressure causes the valve to modulate toward a closed position, lowering downstream pressure.